Antiun/website/website_legal_page/README.rst

 Website legal page
 ==================

-This module was written to provides common legal pages needed in any website:
+This module was written to provide common legal pages needed in any website:

 * **Legal advice**: Website propietary and disclaimers
 * **Terms of use**: Which services website offers and legal restrictions